 NOTE: The establishment of a pre-established session, for potential use when a call is setup, depends on the policy chosen by the MCPTT service provider.

-A pre-established session can be used when initiating a pre-arranged group call, a chat group call or a private call.
-Similarly, a pre-established session can be released for reuse after the termination of a pre-arranged group call, chat group call and private call.
+A pre-established session can be used when initiating a pre-arranged group call, a chat group call, an adhoc group call, or a private call.
+Similarly, a pre-established session can be released for reuse after the termination of a pre-arranged group call, chat group call, adhoc group call and private call.

 The media plane control messages related to call setup over a pre-established session are sent over the channel used for media plane control.
 The media plane control messages related to the release of a call which was setup over a pre-established session, without terminating the pre-established session, are sent over the channel used for media plane control.
 The unicast channel for media plane control is over the MCPTT-4 reference point.